diequeiroz/offline-shared-vault/README.md

 `make client`

-Enter 3 pieces of the passphrases.
+Enter 3 pieces of the passphrase.
 After submitting the 3 pieces, hit enter again to breake the socat pipe (will take a look into this later)

 The decrypted secret should appear on the tab running the `decrypt-remote` script